MM in Commercial Music

 Performance Emphasis - Live Audition (20-30 minutes)

-- Perform 2 to 3 pieces with a basic rhythm section (Drums, Piano, Bass, and Guitar).
+- Perform 3 pieces with a basic rhythm section (Drums, Piano, Bass, and Guitar).
 The School of Music will provide the rhythm section for the audition.

 - Be prepared to coach the rhythm section with minimum rehearsal time.